Above: Annular solar eclipse at the VLA, May 20 2012. The lens flare indicates the coverage of the moon over the sun at

 I currently work at Instituto de Astrofísica de Andalucía (IAA-CSIC) in Granada, Spain, doing a postdoctoral contract for Lourdes Verdes-Montenegro.
 The duties here are two-fold: work as a liaison between the Spanish astronomical community and the immensely interesting Square Kilometre Array development (the world's coolest radio observatory!), as well as own research together with the team at the institute.
 And there is a lot of research I'd like to do...

-During my family leave, I have continued to work on this project in different capacities, and currently I am involved with the next data releases for the C configuration observations (for the first and second data releases, D and B configuration, see the CHANG-ES website and my paper Wiegert et al 2015 (D configuration data release, arXiv link here) as well as Irwin et al. 2019 (B configuration data release) and the exciting news release here).
+During my family leave, I have continued to work on this project in different capacities, and currently I am involved with the next data release for the C configuration observations (for the first and second data releases, D and B configuration, see the CHANG-ES website and my paper Wiegert et al 2015 (D configuration data release, arXiv link here) as well as Irwin et al. 2019 (B configuration data release) and the exciting news release here).
 I was also instrumental in getting new S-band observations of the CHANG-ES galaxies observed summer 2021, and that treasure trove of data is now waiting to be explored...

 I am also working on a project (also CHANG-ES related) on tidal disruption events* in two galaxies, where we simultaneously observed using both the VLA (radio) and the SWIFT telescope (X-ray) in 2016. (* Here's an article about un unrelated tidal disruption event I wrote for EarthSky that explains a bit how exciting these happenings are!)